The Representation Theory of 2-Sylow Subgroups of the Symmetric Group: Preliminaries and Notation

-These results are summarised in Table \ref{table:irreps}.
+Now we define three types of representations, as we did for conjugacy classes in Definition \ref{def:conj_type}. \begin{definition} Given an irreducible representation $\phi$ of $H_k$, we have: \begin{itemize} \item $\phi$ is of Type I if for an irreducible representation $\phi_1$ of $H_{k-1}$. \item $\phi$ is of Type II if for an irreducible representation $\phi_1$ of $H_{k-1}$. \item $\phi$ is of Type III if for nonisomorphic irreducible representations $\phi_1$ and $\phi_2$ of $H_{k-1}$. \end{itemize} \end{definition} These results are summarised in Table \ref{table:irreps}.
 Based on Table \ref{table:irreps} it may be observed that the character table of $H_k$ can be recursively obtained.
 The template for doing so is Table \ref{table:template}.
-The notation for representations and conjugacy classes comes from Table \ref{table:irreps} and Table \ref{table:conj_class} respectively.
-Table \ref{table:H2} is obtained from Table \ref{table:H1} as an example of this method.
+The recursive process is illustrated for $k=2$ in Table~\ref{table:H2}.